enkidevs/curriculum/javascript/ecmascript-2015/iterators-generators/introducing-generators.md

 Let's rewrite our simple example that iterates through 1 to 5 to use a generator function.

-To indicate that a function is a generator function we add an asterix or star after the function keyword.
+To indicate that a function is a generator function we add an asterisk or star after the function keyword.

 The positioning of this is not important so it can be next to the function keyword in the middle or next to the name.